 Colours in the digital file that can't be reproduced by the printer are referred to as outside the printer's 'gamut.'

-One shows the gamuts of our standard RGB profile, Adobe 1998, and digital c-type on Fuji Crystal Archive Matt and you can see that Adobe 1998 is larger and holds tones that lie outside of the capabilities of the printer.
+The image 1 below shows the gamuts of our standard RGB profile, Adobe 1998, and digital c-type on Fuji Crystal Archive Matt and you can see that Adobe 1998 is larger and holds tones that lie outside of the capabilities of the printer.

 As we said in our video about soft proofing, to see what our print will look like we must convert from Adobe 1998 to the print profile, but this conversion will mean removing colours which can't be printed.
 This is done automatically using a conversion engine, either Relative Colorimetric or Perceptual or but for maximum control it can be done manually, and this video will demonstrate how.